 The Forum activity provides opportunities for asynchronous communication in a course.
 Forums can be useful for organizing online discussions and providing a collaborative space for students.
 On this page, you'll find the steps to create a forum in AsULearn.

-- From your course page click the gear icon (top right) and select Turn editing on from the menu.
+- From your course page click the Turn editing on button (top right).

 - In a topic section click the +Add an activity or resource link.